Pierre Le Gros the Younger: Later works

 Le Gros thrived on playful invention.
-When, some time between 1706 and 1715, he was asked by the Portuguese ambassador to add heads, hands and legs to a fragmented antique group of Amor and Psyche, he deliberately turned the love story on its head and transformed it to the tale of Caunus and Byblis in which Caunus vehemently defends himself against the sexual advances of his sister.
+When, some time between 1706 and 1715, he was asked by the Portuguese ambassador to add heads, hands and legs to a fragmented antique group of Amor and Psyche, he deliberately turned the love story on its head and transformed it to the tale of Caunus and Byblis in which Caunus vehemently defends himself against the amorous advances of his sister.
 Le Gros' creation quickly became popular and triggered a rafter of drawings, reproductions and copies by for example Pompeo Batoni, Francesco Carradori, Martin Gottlieb Klauer and, best known of all, Laurent Delvaux who carved two marble versions.
 Le Gros' work soon ended up in Germany where several plaster casts were made.
 Some time later it was purified back to Amor and Psyche but later destroyed in a fire.
 The most faithful impression of what it looked like is the plaster cast in Tiefurt House near Weimar.

 In 1708–10 Le Gros collaborated with his close friend, the architect Filippo Juvarra, in the creation of the Cappella Antamori in the church of San Girolamo della Carità, Rome.
 His statue of San Filippo Neri is set against a large backlit coloured glass window and seems to dematerialise in the warm yellow orange glow.
 Drawings by both Le Gros and Juvarra demonstrate that each of them contributed to finding the right composition for the sculpture and tried a number of different poses.
 Le Gros also made many putti and cherubim and two plaster reliefs for the ceiling showing scenes from Neri's life.
 The exquisitely crafted chapel is one of the very few traces of Juvarra's activities in Rome.